julienmartin84/phpThumbnails/README.md

 Make sure to have at least php v5.6 and the gd extension activated.
 The project already contains some images for a quick demo.

+<strong>Thumbnails generation is very resource consuming.</strong>
+This application is intended to be run on your local web server in order to generate the thumbnails you want to use for your website.

 ## How to use
 <ol>
   <li>Clone the repository</li>